 Repeat this sequence, performing one push up, then pulling both dumbbells to the opposite side of the mat.

-4. Hinge Swing + Single Arm Press
+Hinge Swing and Single Arm Press

-Targets: Legs, hips, hamstrings, glutes, arms shoulders, abs and core.
+Targets: Legs, hips, hamstrings, glutes, arms, shoulders, abs and core.

-How to do a Hinge Swing and Single Arm Press:
+How To Do A Hinge Swing and Single Arm Press

 Start in a half kneeling position — right knee bent at 90 degrees, right foot on the mat in front of you (right knee in line with hip).
 And left knee bent at 90 degrees on the mat underneath your left hip.

 Hold one dumbbell in the left hand with a neutral grip (palm facing your right thigh).